 “Let’s get a camping site or a parking lot and charge a nominal fee,” Ledingham said while acknowledging feasible land for such a program likely won’t be easy to find in the city.

 In the short term, she wants RV parking banned on Stafford Street.
 An existing city sign prohibits commercial vehicles from parking overnight on the street, but says nothing about RVs.
-Just a couple of blocks north on Stafford past the San Carlos city line, there are signs that prohibit RV parking.
+Just a couple of blocks north on Stafford Street in San Carlos, there are signs that prohibit overnight RV parking.

 “It shouldn’t be that hard to get a no parking sign, there’s already one for commercial vehicles,” Ledingham said.
 “San Carlos already adopted it.
 Redwood City has to do something.
 It can’t take six months to do this.”

-Councilmembers did not want to comment on the request for a no overnight parking sign.
+Councilmembers did not want to comment on the request for a sign prohibiting overnight RV parking.

-Ledingham said the RVs have also made parking a challenge in the neighborhood for both residents and businesses in part because of their size and also because their owners often own a second vehicle that they also park on the street.
+Ledingham said the growing presence of RVs has also made parking a challenge in the neighborhood for both residents and businesses in part because of their size and also because their owners often park a second vehicle on the street that they use during the day.